junesirius/junesirius.github.io/_posts/Supernatural/2026-01-16-SPN-12-11-memory-loss-Dean.md

 He's really just like a child's mind now, like Alzheimer's, reminding me of *Ghost Dance* (don't read it if you don't want to cry), of *Poor Things*, of *The Notebook*.
 Of Castiel when he went crazy near end of S7.
 Both of them have become child-like, but even as children, they're so different yet so similar, in the sense of innocence and kindness and still so good and pure and beautiful.

+I need some story to have crazy Cas and amnesiac Dean in the same room and have some cute innocent beautiful childlike interactions.

 <br>

 The famous famous mirror scene, still so touching, still so powerful: